jkozik/freeswitchsignalwire2025/README.md

 ## Check 1001 call to my mobile phone
 Like the previous call, it gets routed from my Freeswitch to the Signalwire server that then completes the call to my mobile phone 630-215-XXXX.
 <img width="1343" height="564" alt="image" src="https://github.com/user-attachments/assets/cbcf6ebf-d14d-4031-8a46-382e25c3a0c6" />

+## Check 1001 call to GroundWire SIP phone registered as 1005
+This is similar but different use case.
+These end points are registered as extensions on the freeswitch.
+Even though 1005 sits on the Internet, not on the home LAN.
+Freeswitch has special profile parameter called `autonat` that makes this works.

 # Summary
 Thanks to the [`safarov/freeswitch`](https://hub.docker.com/r/safarov/freeswitch) image and thanks to [Omid's video](https://www.youtube.com/watch?v=ax1uL4Z9Nao&t=63s), the  Freeswitch/Signalwire connector setup is realitively easy to setup.
 I am attending the upcoming Cluecon conference and I'll ask if there's an official image and docker-compose.yaml file that I should use.